silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 ## Combining marks and canonical ordering

->Yet to be written.
-This section will discuss the relationship between combining marks that interact typographically versus those that do not, and the significance with regard to the semantic significance of combining character sequences.
-It will be shown that combining character sequences that differ only in the ordering of combining marks can be equivalent sequences.
-The role of combining classes and the canonical ordering algorithm in neutralising the distinctions between equivalent sequences will be explained.
-A synopsis follows:

 When multiple combining marks occur with a single base, those combining marks may or may not interact typographically.
 If they don’t, then the order in which they occur in the file doesn’t correspond to any change in appearance, and therefore doesn’t correspond to any meaningful difference.
 This results in another way in which a given text element can have different encoded representations in Unicode.

 If the combining marks do interact typographically, however, then different orders do correspond to different appearance—typically the diacritics are stacked out from the base.
 This will represent a difference in meaning to the user.
 Thus, there are some cases in which differently ordered sequences are semantically different, and other cases in which they should be considered equivalent.